 Departments reserve the right to establish degree requirements for all students in their programs.
 Therefore, Advanced Standing and Transfer Credit for courses taken elsewhere are decided on a case-by-case basis.

-Graduate students who hold Columbia undergraduate degrees may be granted up to one Residence Unit of Advanced Standing and/or up to 15 points of Transfer Credit for courses taken in excess of the requirements for the Columbia bachelor's degree.
-The student must submit to the GSAS Office of Admissions a letter from the Dean of his or her undergraduate division stating that these courses are graduate courses (at the 4000 level and above) and that they have not been used to fulfill any requirement for the bachelor's degree.
+Graduate students who hold Columbia undergraduate degrees may be granted up to one-half (.5) Residence Unit of Advanced Standing and/or up to three courses (nine to twelve credits) of Transfer Credit for courses taken in excess of the requirements for the Columbia bachelor's degree.
+For more information, see the B.A./M.A.
+Option page.

 Students should be aware of the following policies:

 - Advanced Standing and Transfer Credit are granted solely by the faculty and the Dean of the Graduate School.

 - Under no circumstances will undergraduate courses (for Columbia courses, those at the 3000 level and below) be accepted as Transfer Credit toward a master's or doctoral degree.